MohdTamimi1/ChatGPT-TaskManagementSystem/weeklyprogess.md

 -   Working on Timer to start or end for each task (Finalized) and tested successfully
 -   Studying python libraries and how to use them
 -   Housekeeping and refactoring the code (in progress and will be finalized by the end of the week)
+-   Testing the plugin with ChatGPT and Fully functional with added features so far (Done)